ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ```

-**Tip:** Restart your IDE if imports fail — it might not yet recognize newly installed packages.
+**Tip:** Close and reopen your IDE if the imports fail — the IDE might not yet recognize newly installed packages.

 <br>